CONTRAINDICATED IN HEART FAILURE PATIENTS

+PLETAL is contraindicated in patients with heart failure of any severity.
 Cilostazol and several of its metabolites are inhibitors of phosphodiesterase III.
-Several drugs with this pharmacologic effect have caused decreased survival compared to placebo in patients with class III-IV congestive heart failure.
-Pletal (cilostazol) is contraindicated in patients with congestive heart failure of any severity.
+Several drugs with this pharmacologic effect have caused decreased survival compared to placebo in patients with class III-IV heart failure [see CONTRAINDICATIONS].

 Cilostazol occurs as white to off-white crystals or as a crystalline powder that is slightly soluble in methanol and ethanol, and is practically insoluble in water, 0.1 N HCl, and 0.1 N NaOH.

 PLETAL (cilostazol) tablets for oral administration are available in 50 mg triangular and 100 mg round, white debossed tablets.
 Each tablet, in addition to the active ingredient, contains the following inactive ingredients: carboxymethylcellulose calcium, corn starch, hydroxypropyl methylcellulose 2910, magnesium stearate, and microcrystalline cellulose.

 PLETAL is indicated for the reduction of symptoms of intermittent claudication, as demonstrated by an increased walking distance.

 DOSAGE AND ADMINISTRATION

 The recommended dosage of PLETAL is 100 mg twice daily taken at least half an hour before or two hours after breakfast and dinner.